Alexander Sørloth: Rosenborg

-After many years in the youth system Sørloth was rewarded with a contract by Rosenborg in July 2013.
+After many years in the youth system, Sørloth was rewarded with a contract by Rosenborg in July 2013.
 He played his first professional game for Rosenborg when he was subbed on in the second half of the Europa League first qualifying round game versus Crusaders, and it took him only 12 minutes to score his first goal, Rosenborg's 6th in their 7–2 win.

-He made his debut in the Tippeligaen on 20 July 2014 in Rosenborg's home game against Sogndal coming on as a substitute for Alexander Søderlund after 60 minutes.
+Sørloth made his debut in the Tippeligaen on 20 July 2014 in Rosenborg's home game against Sogndal coming on as a substitute for Alexander Søderlund after 60 minutes.

 Sørloth went on a loan to Bodø/Glimt before the start of the 2015 Tippeligaen.
-In the league he scored 13 goals and making five assist in his 26 appearances (19 starters), including scoring six goals in one game against Sarpsborg 08.
+In the league he scored 13 goals and making five assists in his 26 appearances (19 starters).
 In his last match for Bodø/Glimt, he scored his second hat-trick of the season, against Stabæk.

 Groningen

 On 6 November 2015, Sørloth confirmed that he would be joining Eredivisie club Groningen on a 4.5-year contract at the end of the season.
 Groningen paid a transfer fee of around €750,000.